yokubait13/cid-echotrace-local/README.md

 # CID EchoTrace Local

 CID EchoTrace Local is an offline-first audio and video transcription workspace for evidence review.
-It gives a graphite, field-olive, brass, and oxide-red desktop interface for batch-dropping recordings, transcribing with its already-included higher-accuracy Whisper model and NVIDIA GPU acceleration, reviewing timestamped output, and exporting TXT, SRT, or a branded PDF transcript.
+It gives a desktop interface for batch-dropping recordings, transcribing with its already-included higher-accuracy Whisper model and NVIDIA GPU acceleration, reviewing timestamped output, and exporting TXT, SRT, or a branded PDF transcript.

 CID EchoTrace Local is independently branded for CID-style case workflows.
 It does not reproduce U.S. Army, Department of Defense, or Army CID seals, insignia, or official branding.